skaji/perl-cpan-index-legacy/NOTE.md

-On perl v5.8.5 with index file [5.8.1.txt](5.8.1.txt), I confirmed that we could install:
+With the index file [5.8.1.txt](5.8.1.txt), you'll be able to install the following modules into perl 5.8.5:

 ```
 App::cpm